silasade/NextJs-AI-SDK-guide/README.md

 ### Note
-The openai API key isn't free and you can make the model global placing it in your env file and change it to your preferred model
+The openai API key isn't free and you can make the model global by placing it in your env file and change it to your preferred model